Plug-and-Blend: A Framework for Controllable Story Generation with Blended Control Codes

 \section{Related Work}

-\subsection{Plug-and-Play Conditional Generation}
+\subsubsection{Plug-and-Play Conditional Generation}

-Researchers aim for "plug-and-play" (PnP) frameworks \citep{dathathri_plug_2020} which can be used along an existing generative LM (referred to as the ``base LM'') with minimum or no interference between the PnP components and the base LM.
+Researchers aim for ``plug-and-play'' (PnP) frameworks \citep{dathathri_plug_2020} which can be used along an existing generative LM (referred to as the ``base LM'') with minimum or no interference between the PnP components and the base LM.

-Comparing to non-plug-and-play methods ("white-box" approaches), these frameworks can be roughly classified into three categories. {\em Gray-box} approaches access and modify some non-input-output layer computations, usually the hidden representation, hence ``plugging'' an additional model in the middle of the base LM~\citep{dathathri_plug_2020,madotto_plug-and-play_2020,duan_pre-train_2020,mai_plug_2020}. {\em Black-box} approaches including ``Prompt Engineering'' that aim to change the prompts fed into the base LM at inference time~\citep{wallace_universal_2019,li_prefix-tuning_2021}. {\em Guided generation} targets at building a controllable ``guiding'' model that shifts the output from base LM at inference time~\citep{krause_gedi_2020,pascual_directed_2020}.
+Comparing to non-plug-and-play methods ("white-box" approaches), these frameworks can be roughly classified into three categories. {\em Gray-box} approaches access and modify some non-input-output layer computations, usually the hidden representation, hence ``plugging'' an additional model in the middle of the base LM~\citep{dathathri_plug_2020,madotto_plug-and-play_2020,duan_pre-train_2020,mai_plug_2020}. {\em Black-box} approaches including ``Prompt Engineering'' that aim to change the prompts fed into the base LM at inference time~\citep{wallace_universal_2019,li_prefix-tuning_2021}. {\em Guided generation} targets at building a controllable ``guiding'' model that shifts the output from base LM at inference time~\citep{krause_gedi_2020,pascual_directed_2020,liu_--fly_2021}.

 The generation model we propose is an extension of GeDi~\citep{krause_gedi_2020}.
-Adding to the complete decoupling of generation and controlling, we enhanced it with additional capabilities to support multi-topic generation with continuous weighting, supporting the downstreaming applications while keeping its capability to transfer to different base LMs.
+We enhanced it with additional capabilities to support multi-topic generation with continuous weighting, supporting the downstreaming applications while keeping its capability to transfer to different base LMs.

-\subsection{Controllable Story Generation}
+\subsubsection{Controllable Story Generation}

-Neural story generation systems train or fine-tune a language model on story data.
+Procedural generation of stories has been studied for more than 40 years, and researcher has attempted to generate stories with constrained plots and entities that plot acts upon \cite{kybartas_survey_2017}.
+We contextualize our work in the field of \textit{neural} controllable story generation, where new stories are generated from imitating existing stories.
+Neural story generation systems do this by training or fine-tuning a language model on story data.
 Sampling from a language model trained on story data tends to result in text output that looks like stories as well.
-However, sampling from $P_{\theta}(x_t | x_{<t})$ (See Section \ref{section_ppglm}) is uncontrolled in the sense that one does not have any influence over the output after the initial context prompt.
+However, naively sampling from $P_{\theta}(x_t | x_{<t})$ (See Section \ref{section_ppglm}) or from any other neural systems is uncontrolled in the sense that one does not have any influence over the output after the initial context input.